fernandomartinscardoso/pythonBasics/100DaysOfPython/readme.md

 How to use [Pycharm keyboard shortcuts](https://www.jetbrains.com/help/pycharm/mastering-keyboard-shortcuts.html?keymap=secondary_windows).

+Source for emojis to be used in the output to improve interface design: [Emojipedia](https://emojipedia.org/hot-beverage).

+How to code a coffee vending machine according to the [requirements](journey/day015_requirements.py).

-The Coffee Machine Project ☕
+Project of the day: [The Coffee Machine Project ☕](journey/day015.py).